 Athens is one of the oldest cities in the world.
-It’s the “birthplace” of democracy, and the source of some of the most famous myths and stories ever told.
-So it’s easy to see why Athens is a must-visit destination and why you need a fantastic Athens itinerary!
+It’s the “birthplace” of democracy and the source of some of the most famous myths and stories ever told.
+It’s easy to see why Athens is a must-visit destination and why you need a fantastic Athens itinerary!

 If you only have a couple of days in the city, it can be daunting to decide what to do, which is where I come in!
 This itinerary covers the major landmarks and famous sites you’ll want to see, as well as a few lesser-known spots worth visiting.